greenhas/spg_website/content/Work/new-publication-an-autoethnography-on-paradigm-change.md

 tags: ["macro","Work","research","publications","research paradigms","RCAH","grad school","French","language education","CLAC","India Plough","autoethnography","faith transition","The Church of Jesus Christ of Latter-day Saints","Community of Christ","data science","LGBTQ"]
 ---

 I'm pleased to share the publication of a new chapter of an edited volume.
-The chapter in question is *"I"m a French teacher, not a data scientist": Culture and languages across my professions*, and it's part of a volume called *Cultures and languages across the curriculum in higher education.* According to [the CLAC Consortium](https://clacconsortium.org/about-2/), Culture and Languages Across the Curriculum (CLAC) is a:
+The chapter in question is *"I'm a French teacher, not a data scientist": Culture and languages across my professions*, and it's part of a volume called *Cultures and languages across the curriculum in higher education.* According to [the CLAC Consortium](https://clacconsortium.org/about-2/), Culture and Languages Across the Curriculum (CLAC) is a:

 > a curricular framework that provides opportunities to develop and apply language and intercultural competence within all academic disciplines through the use of multilingual resources and the inclusion of multiple cultural perspectives.